marko-js-samples/marko-color-picker/README.md

 template.
 Additionally, single file components support inline styles, so the component can truly be contained as a single unit if it's small enough.

-Now we need to revist our parent component and add the `<color-picker-header>` tag to it, so it will be rendered.
+Now we need to revisit our parent component and add the `<color-picker-header>` tag to it, so it will be rendered.

 **components/color-picker/index.marko**